h2non/imaginary/README.md

   -enable-placeholder       Enable image response placeholder to be used in case of error [default: false] -enable-auth-forwarding   Forwards X-Forward-Authorization or Authorization header to the image source server. -enable-url-source flag must be defined.
 Tip: secure your server from public access to prevent attack vectors
   -forward-headers          Forwards custom headers to the image source server. -enable-url-source flag must be defined.
   -source-response-headers  Returns selected headers from the source image server response.
-Has precedence over -http-cache-ttl when cache-control is specified.
-Missing headers are ignored. -enable-url-source flag must be defined.
+Has precedence over -http-cache-ttl when cache-control is specified and the source response has a cache-control header, otherwise falls back to -http-cache-ttl value if provided.
+Missing and/or unlisted response headers are ignored. -enable-url-source flag must be defined.
   -enable-url-signature     Enable URL signature (URL-safe Base64-encoded HMAC digest) [default: false] -url-signature-key        The URL signature key (32 characters minimum) -allowed-origins <urls>   Restrict remote image source processing to certain origins (separated by commas).
 Note: Origins are validated against host *AND* path.